 Longtime readers know that I’m not a hardcore frugality blogger.
 I believe your power to earn and invest exceeds the usefulness of pinching pennies.

 And yet —

-- Shaving $15 per month from your electric bill
+- Chopping $40 per month from your electric bill

-And when the skies open up, and Snowmageddon rains down, Resourcefulness is:
+When the skies open up and Snowmageddon rains down, resourcefulness is:

 Resourcefulness is NOT panic-purchasing everything you see at the store.

 “Coconut water!
 How will I survive the Snowpocalypse without coconut water?!”

 “Orange soda!
 When terror strikes, there’s always orange soda!”